Motu Move is live!

 FAQs and more information

-Visit the NZTA website to find out more about Motu Move and the National Ticketing Solution programme.
+- Visit the NZTA National Ticketing Solution programme webpage to find out more about the wider national project

 Canterbury is proud to be leading the way with Motu Move, and we’ll make sure you’re supported every step of the journey.